Monica Rubin Owner

 Dawn Lee is a New York State Certified Music Educator as well as Vocalist and Multi-instrumentalist who studied both Classical and Jazz at Five Towns College.
 Dawn has had many opportunities to be a featured Classical, Jazz, and Pop soloist at large-scale venues, such as Carnegie Hall.
 While in college she had the opportunity to perform in many different vocal and instrumental ensembles touring throughout the tri-state area.
 Dawn can be heard singing anything from Rock to Broadway!
 She is our Studio Manager and Assistant Music Director at School of Rock Huntington.

-Sampson Everdean Guitar Teacher, Singing Teacher, Bass Guitar Teacher, Piano Teacher
+Sampson Everdean Guitar Teacher, Bass Guitar Teacher, Keyboard Teacher, Drum Teacher, Singing Teacher

 Sampson Everdean is a multi-instrumental and guitar teacher who graduated Five Towns College with a bachelors degree in music education.
 Throughout his college experience, he had the opportunity to perform in various ensembles that led to performances at major venues such as Carnegie Hall and Lincoln Center.
 Sampson was also given the opportunity to conduct a piece in concert band and choir for concerts.
 While he is classically trained in guitar, he loves the Rock 'N' Roll genre since he grew up listening to and playing all the great hits.
 Sampson is also a superhero movie nerd!